spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 1. Get chunk indeces of samples from collection given index.
 2. Create a batch to store samples into.
 3. Fetch chunks from chunk indeces fetched in # 1.
-4. Reassemble data from chunks
+4. Reassemble data from chunks.

 ### 3. Swap